Tutorial: Order Azure Data Box

 Enabling this option could make order processing and data copy take longer.
 You can't change this option after you create your order.

-In Contact details, select + Add Shipping Address.
+2. In Contact details, select + Add Address.

-In the Shipping address, provide your first and last name, name and postal address of the company, and a valid phone number.
+3. On the Add address screen, provide your first and last name, the name and postal address of the company, and a valid phone number.
 Select Validate address.
-The service validates the shipping address for service availability.
-If the service is available for the specified shipping address, you receive a notification to that effect.
+The service validates the address for service availability and notifies you if service is available for that address.

 If you selected self-managed shipping, you will receive an email notification after the order is placed successfully.
 For more information about self-managed shipping, see Use self-managed shipping.

-Select Add Shipping Address once the shipping details have been validated successfully.
+4. Select Add shipping address once the shipping details have been validated successfully.
 You will return to the Contact details tab.

 We recommend that you use a group email so that you continue to receive notifications if an admin in the group leaves.